1. General information

 The tax card details the Tax Class and certain deductions that are applied through payroll and are issued automatically by the tax office.

-Where individuals have multiple employments (including cases where both spouses are employed) only one “primary” tax card is issued.
+Where individuals have multiple employments (including cases where both spouses are employed and have not elected for separate filing) only one “primary” tax card is issued.
 All other tax cards are “secondary” tax cards and apply a fixed tax withholding rate of 33% (Tax class 1) and 15% (Tax Class 2).
 For many taxpayers this can result in a tax liability due at the year-end as the overall taxes withheld are often insufficient.
 Care should be taken as the taxes due with the tax return at the year-end can be significant.

 2. Entrepreneurial income